stovetop-z/SensitivityAnalysis/README.md

     1.0000    1.0000    1.0000    1.0000   13.3787    0.4414    1.0000    1.0000    1.0000    2.7311    1.0887    0.9883    1.0847    1.0814    0.8244
     1.0000    1.0000    1.0000    1.0000    1.0000    1.0000    1.0000    1.0000    1.0000    1.0000    1.0000    1.0000    1.0000    1.0000    1.0000

-Below is my transfer function:
+Below is my transfer function without any changes to parameters, where frequency is 5 Hz:
     0.0020    0.0056    0.0003    0.0046    0.0590    0.0350    0.0388    0.0357    0.0679    0.0556    0.0228    0.0175    0.0182    0.0344    0.0102
     0.0568    0.1669    0.0091    0.1327    0.0655    0.0209    0.0404    0.0025    0.0048    0.0042    0.0294    0.0626    0.0791    0.0759    0.0110
     0.0387    0.1937    0.0132    0.0871    0.0909    0.0253    0.0766    0.0022    0.0041    0.0114    0.0337    0.3596    0.4437    0.4170    0.0648